Impact analysis limitations

-Some code changes may impact your infrastructure beyond what an impact analysis report displays.
-The technical limitations of impact analysis reports are outlined here.
+Impact analysis has some technical limitations, and code changes can impact your infrastructure beyond what the impact analysis report displays.

-We've designed impact analysis to give you helpful information about the potential results of code changes to your infrastructure.
-However, impact analysis is not designed to be an exhaustive report — do not use it as a substitute for more exhaustive testing.
-For instance, there are certain circumstances in which we can't reliably calculate the full impact of a code change.
-As an impact analysis user, it's critical that you understand that these limitations exist, and that you remain alert to the possibility that code changes might have consequences for your infrastructure beyond what impact analysis shows.
+There are certain circumstances in which we can't reliably calculate the full impact of a code change.
+As an impact analysis user, it's critical that you understand these limitations exist, and you are aware of the possibility that code changes can have consequences for your infrastructure beyond what impact analysis shows.

 Changes to an environment's

 environment.conffile.
-The downstream impact of changes to an
+Impact analysis can't determine the downstream impact of changes to an

-Brand-new code.
-New Puppet classes, facts, or functions that have never before been applied to any of your nodes cannot be analyzed.
+- Brand-new code.
+Impact analysis can't determine the impact of new Puppet classes, facts, or functions that have never been applied to any of your nodes.

-Changes to class names used in classification.
-Changes to the names of classes that have been previously classified in the classifier cannot be analyzed.
+- Changes to class names used in classification.
+Changes to class names that were previously classified in the classifier cannot be analyzed.
 A classification update in the classifier is required before Puppet can locate the newly renamed class.

-Imported resources.
-While impact analysis can provide information about nodes that export resources, the impact to nodes that receive those exported resources cannot be analyzed.
+- Imported resources.
+While impact analysis can provide information about nodes that export resources, impact analysis can't determine the impact to nodes that receive those exported resources.

-Sensitive data types.
-Any changes to data types marked as sensitive will not be analyzed.
+- Sensitive data types.
+Any changes to data types marked as sensitive are not be analyzed.

 Changes to Embedded Puppet templates.
 The